Search

 We depend on outside sources, such as the US Climate Prediction Center, for evaluating future climate conditions.
 However, none of these sources can predict how severe the drought might be beyond the next few months.
 Speculating beyond that is very complex.

 The District has over 40 wells that record hourly water levels in the Edwards and Trinity aquifers across our territory.
 Staff is currently working to provide updated hydrographs for these monitor wells on our website.
-Visit our interactive map on ourMonitoring Wells & Aquifer Data for more information.
+Check out the interactive map on ourMonitoring Wells & Aquifer Data page for more information.

 Electro Purification LLC (EP) submitted a production permit application in July 2017.
 Their permit application was contested and it never reached the District’s Board of Directors for a decision.
 To date a production permit has not been issued and is not pumping from their wells.
 The District recently learned that EP has terminated their corporate existence.